 An associate degree in early childhood education prepares you for a career working with young children and their families.
 Many school districts across the country are implementing kindergarten programs for four-year-old children, and the National Center for Education Statistics reports that more than one million children are enrolled in pre-K programs nationwide.

 An associate degree in early childhood education allows you to teach in a preschool setting.
 The Bureau of Labor Statistics (BLS) projects that the early childhood education field will have an employment increase of 10% between 2016 and 2026, which is above the national average.

-What are the best early childhood education programs of 2020?
+What are the best early childhood education programs?
 Here are our top 10:

 |1||Southwest Wisconsin Technical College||Fennimore, WI|

 |4||Northeast Community College||Norfolk, NE|

 |6||Community Care College||Tulsa, OK|

 |8||Saint Francis University||Loretto, PA|

 |9||Kennebec Valley Community College||Fairfield, ME|

 |10||Randolph Community College||Asheboro, NC|